HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 * Misspelled directives such as `nocache` and `s-max-age` and invalid directive syntax, such as using `:` instead of `=` or using `_` instead of `-`.
 * Non-existent directives such as `max-stale`, `proxy-public`, `surrogate-control`.

 The most interesting standout in the list of invalid directives is the use of `no-cache="set-cookie"`—even at only 0.2% of all `Cache-Control` header values, it still makes up more than all the other invalid directives combined.
 In some early discussions on the `Cache-Control` header, this syntax was raised as a possible way to ensure that any `Set-Cookie` response headers (which might be user-specific) would not be cached with the object itself by any intermediate proxies such as CDNs.
-However, this syntax was not included in the final RFC, Nearly equivalent functionality can be implemented using the `private` directive, and the `no-cache` directive does not allow a value.
+However, this syntax was not included in the final RFC.
+Nearly equivalent functionality can be implemented using the `private` directive, and the `no-cache` directive does not allow a value.

 ## `Cache-Control`: `no-store`, `no-cache` and `max-age=0`

-When a response absolutely must not be cached, the `Cache-Control no-store` directive should be used; if this directive is not specified, then the response *is considered cacheable and may be cached*.
+When a response absolutely must not be cached, the `Cache-Control: no-store` directive should be used; if this directive is not specified, then the response *is considered cacheable and may be cached*.
 Note that if `no-store` is specified, it takes precedence over other directives.
 This makes sense, since serious privacy and security issues could occur if a resource is cached which should not be.

 We can see a few common errors that are made when attempting to configure a response to be non-cacheable: